-Overall, a Bernedoodle is smart, playful, and sometimes stubborn!
-We can understand a Bernedoodle’s temperament by looking at Bernese Mountain Dog and Poodle’s temperament.
+Overall, a Bernedoodle is intelligent, playful, and sometimes stubborn!
+We can further understand a Bernedoodle’s temperament by looking at Bernese Mountain Dog and Poodle’s personality traits.

 Bernese Mountain Dog

 Bernese Mountain Dogs are a working dog breed known for their high intelligence level and their loyal and faithfulness towards its owner.
 Bernese Mountain Dogs were originally bred in the Swiss Alps as farm dogs.

 They are hard-working, docile, and love to be near their families.
 As a result, they may experience separation anxiety if left alone for too long.

 Bernese Mountain Dogs can be a little apprehensive towards strangers, but they will start to warm up with them once it gets comfortable with their presence.

 Also, while the dog can be playful, they are gentle giants making them a popular dog breed for families with children.
 The only caveat here is that the Bernese Mountain Dog can be stubborn; therefore, you must be patient and consistent with training!